Matsue incident: Amnesty and life in postwar years

-Okazaki was imprisoned for 6 years and 7 months, although he had been sentenced to life imprisonment.
-On November 3, 1946 and April 18, 1952, he was granted an amnesty.
+Okazaki was imprisoned for six years and seven months, although he had been sentenced to life imprisonment.
+On 3 November 1946 and 18 April 1952, he was granted an amnesty.
 There were only seven amnesties granted between the promulgation of the Meiji Constitution and participation in the United Nations.
 However, for Okazaki, Hatano and Hasegawa, it was not beneficial to them as far as their life was concerned, since they failed in their uprising and were not allowed imprisonment and had to plunge into the postwar society of Japan.

 The main members of this incident did not meet after their release from prison.
 Okazaki and Hatano lived in Matsue, while Hasegawa went to Tokyo.
 The whereabouts of other members was not known.
 Isao Okazaki was released from prison in 1952, the year Japan regained independence.
 He started to manage Matsue-Josai High School in 1960, now Rissho University Shonan Kotogakko (立正大学淞南高等学校) and became the chairman of its board of directors.
 In 1968, Okazaki ran for the House of Councilors on behalf of the national constituency, but failed.
 At that time, he was the president of Asahi Mokuzai Company and vice-president of the Shimane Prefecture rifle association.
 He joined the Sukyo Mahikari.
 He died in 2006.